Can the IRS Garnish Your Social Security?

 If you need help on a Social Security Garnishment, the Coast One Tax Group can help.
 Our team is experienced in resolving cases that involve social security levies and will provide a free consultation to review your individual situation.

-Call us today at 18009010885 and get a free consultation with our tax experts to get started protecting your retirement from the IRS.
+Call us today at 18002073405 or schedule a free consultation with our tax experts to get started protecting your retirement from the IRS.